Why medical trunk stock is a risky blind spot

 It may be a trial item, a non-stock item or a different size or batch of an item that is currently out of stock.

 In any of these cases, attempts to scan the item at the point of use will result in an error.
-Kits, sets and small consumables such as screws are also problematic to capture.
+Items included in orthopedic kits and sets, as well as small consumables such as screws, are known to be particularly problematic to capture.

 Trunk stock is a burden on busy nurses

-In procedure rooms the circulatory nurse is purely concerned with supporting the clinical team and the patient, so non-nursing tasks are not a priority.
+In procedure rooms, the circulatory nurse is purely concerned with supporting the clinical team and the patient, so non-nursing tasks such as supply chain administration are not a priority.

-In fact, 52% of items used in surgery are not recorded or charged.
+In fact, it’s been reported that 52% of items used in surgery are not recorded or charged.

 We hold regular discussions with perioperative nurses who confirm it’s a big issue:

-At the point of care very few people know about the trunk item – just the rep, the surgeon, the scrub and the circulatory nurse.
-All are aware that non-capture of consumed items is a procedural violation.
-It falls on busy perioperative nurses to bring the item into compliance, but often information gaps prevent them from recording these items.
+At the point of care very few people know about the trunk item – just the vendor rep, the surgeon, the scrub and the circulating nurse.
+All are aware that non-capture of consumed items is a procedural violation, and it falls on busy perioperative nurses to bring the item into compliance.
+Despite the importance of this task, the truth is that information gaps often prevent these items from being recorded in the system during the surgery.

-The reality is that dealing with the electronic capture of trunk stock is just too problematic and time consuming, they are routinely left uncaptured at the point of use.
+The reality is that dealing with the electronic capture of trunk stock is just too problematic and time consuming.
+These items are routinely left uncaptured at the point of use.

-What’s really needed is a quick and easy method to capture trunk stock during surgery.
+What’s really needed is a quick and easy method to capture trunk stock inventory during surgery, without manual data entry or longwinded admin.

-As there is no quick fix during surgery it becomes a post-surgery task.
-There are two common workarounds; one with the perioperative nurse leading and the other with the back office being left to backtrack.
+As there is no quick fix during surgery, adding undocumented items into the system, or fixing data errors or gaps becomes a post-surgery task.
+There are two common workarounds: one with the perioperative nurse leading and the other with the back office being left to backtrack.

-Nurse workaround – getting an item listed before entering on to the EHR:
+Nurse workaround 1 – Getting an item listed before entering on to the EHR:

 Once entered the nurse will then have to go back into the EHR to manually enter the information into the patient’s chart.